pixelastic/blog.pixelastic.com/app/_posts/2016-06-07-public-speaking.md

 You want people to have a _before_ and an _after_ your talk.
 Because if they don't, what was the point?
 You must have a message they will remember.

-- You should be able to pitch that message in one or two very short sentences.
+- You should be able to pitch that message in one or two short sentences.
 - Do not hesitate to repeat the message throughout the talk, with different words, but with the same meaning.
 - Give context to what you say.
 Give examples, and facts.